Testing mean and variance by e-processes: Introduction

 \section{Introduction}

 Testing mean and variance in various settings is a classic problem in statistics.
-In parametric inference concerning testing the mean, well-known tests like Student's t-test and z-test, as well as tests related to variance such as the Chi-Squared test and the F-test, are commonly employed; see e.g., \cite{LRC86}.
-However, parametric tests always come with assumptions about the parameters of the population distribution from which samples are derived.
+In parametric inference concerning testing the mean, well-known tests like Student's t-test and z-test, as well as tests related to variance such as the chi-squared test and the F-test, are commonly employed; see e.g., \cite{LRC86}.
+Parametric tests always come with assumptions about the forms of the population distribution from which samples are derived.
 Deviating from these assumptions can lead to significantly flawed results.
 For situations where these assumptions might be compromised, non-parametric methods provide a great alternative.
+Certainly, non-parametric methods may also make strong assumptions on the underlying population, such as finite or bounded moments, but not on the specific parametric forms.
 Comprehensive and well-established methods of non-parametric techniques for testing means and variances can be found in e.g., \cite{C99} and \cite{HWC13}.
-Different from the classic settings, we will consider the problem of testing composite hypothesis in which data are not stationary.
+Different from the classic settings, we will consider the problem of testing composite hypotheses in which data are not stationary.

-Suppose that a tester has sequentially arriving data points (possibly dependent) $X_1,X_2,\dots$, each from an unknown distribution (possibly different).
+Suppose that a tester has sequentially arriving, possibly dependent, data points $X_1,X_2,\dots$, each from an unknown distribution, possibly different.
 The tester is interested in testing whether

-where $\mathcal F_{i-1}$ is generated by observations before $X_i$, and $\mu_i$ and $\sigma_i$ may also depend on past data; see Section \ref{sec:2} for a precise formulation.
+where $\mathcal F_{i-1}$ is the $\sigma$-algebra generated by $X_1,\dots,X_{i-1}$, and $\mu_i$ and $\sigma_i$ are $\mathcal F_{i-1}$-measurable.
+All conditional expectations are in the almost sure sense.
 If independence is further assumed, then this problem reduces to the classic problem of testing mean and variance.
 Testing conditional mean and conditional variance is common in some contexts such as forecasting (e.g., \cite{HZ22}) and financial risk assessment (e.g., \cite{FZ16}).